johanley/precision-timekeeping/README.md

 That library can represent a moment in time to an accuracy of <a href='https://aa.usno.navy.mil/downloads/novas/USNOAA-TN2011-02.pdf'>~20 microseconds</a>.

 ### Included Timescales
 - TAI is the core timescale.
-Other timescales are defined with respect to TAI.
+Other timescales are defined using an offset from TAI.
-- TT has a fixed offset from TAI
+- TT has a fixed offset from TAI.
-- TDB, whose offset from TAI is modeled as a simple periodic function
+- TDB, whose offset from TAI is modeled as a simple periodic function.
-- GPS is modeled with a fixed offset from TAI
+- GPS is modeled with a fixed offset from TAI.
-- UT1, whose offset from TAI comes from data files from IERS, which you need to update manually
+- UT1, whose offset from TAI comes from data files from IERS.
+That data starts 1962-01-01.
+You need to update that file manually.
+Has a back-door to let you define a fixed override value.
-- UTC, modeled as a fixed offset from TAI, with a back-door to override the value
+- UTC, modeled as a fixed offset from TAI.
+Has a back-door to let you define a fixed override value.

 ### Conversions Between Timescales At Sub-Millisecond Level
 Time can be represented to arbitrary precision in this library.